 The Session consists of the pastor and the elders in active service.
 Each class of elders consists of four members elected by the congregation to serve a three year term.
 The Session meets every other month to carry out its responsibilities for the mission and governance of the church.
+On alternate months there is an all-committee night where each committee meets to conduct its business.

 Moderator: Rev. Kristin Stroble